Advanced Violence Risk Assessment Certification Course

 - Explore the nature violence in terms of threat assessment principles, risk factors and management and referral techniques through threat assessment videos.

 - Review key factors and behaviors related to rampage campus violence and understand how to intervene and report these behaviors.

-Violence Risk Assessment of the Written Word (VRAW2) & Social Media Threat, Introduction to R3
+Violence Risk Assessment of the Written Word (VRAW2) & Social Media Threat, Introduction to ERIS

-NaBITA’s newest violence risk assessment tool – Violence Risk Assessment of Written Word (VRAW2) – is used to assess emails, creative writing or non-fiction that contain direct threats or violent themes of concern.
+NaBITA’s newest violence risk assessment tool is used to assess emails, creative writing or non-fiction that contain direct threats or violent themes of concern.
 In this training participants will discuss how a team can deploy a set of questions to determine whether these threats are true threats or if they are simply howling behaviors or part of the student’s creative process.
-Learn the new rubric for VRAW2 and how to apply it in the context of the NaBITA Threat Assessment Tool and the Structured Interview for Violence Risk Assessment (SIVRA-35).
+Learn the rubric for VRAW2 and how to apply it in the context of the NaBITA Threat Assessment Tool and the Structured Interview for Violence Risk Assessment (SIVRA-35).
 Participants will receive a copy of the VRAW2 and instructions on how to use it to assess the likelihood of violence from written word communication.

 - Review several case examples of social media threats